abhi3700/eosio_gpkbattles_contracts/1_mainnet/gpkbattlesco/README.md

 	- [x] pair with a player
 	- [x] play the game with id
 		+ [x] if draw, then players get 1 more chance.
 If 2 times draw successively for 1 game_id, then the round is dumped.
 And the card is available for selection in the cardwallet
-		+ [x] if nodraw, then winner receives 4 cards with 1 as winning reward, whereas the loser receives 2 cards with 1 losing card (any by shuffle)
+		+ [x] if nodraw, then winner receives 4 cards with 1 as winning reward, whereas the loser receives 2 cards with 1 losing card (any by shuffle) & the cards are disbursed using `disndcards` ACTION.
+So, total 2 actions i.e. `play` >> `disndcards`
-	- [x] In case of nodraw, disburse nodraw cards using `disndcards` ACTION

 ## About